teranth/ltm/README.md

 1. **Database not found**: Run `ltm init` to initialize the database
 2. **Permission errors**: Ensure `~/.ltm/` directory is writable
 3. **Build errors**: Make sure you have Rust and SQLite development libraries installed
+4. **Validation errors**: Check the error messages for specific requirements and examples

 ### Environment Variables

 - `SQLX_OFFLINE=true`: Disable compile-time SQL checking (required for building)
+- `NO_COLOR=1`: Disable colored output for plain text

 ## Contributing